-The reconstruction of the choir of the abbey of Saint-Denis (Paris), begun in 1137 and was completed in the year 1144 by the Abbot Suger.
-This date is considered to be the starting date of the Gothic style, which shortly thereafter spread first in the dioceses of the Île-de-France and then in the rest of France, in England, in the Empire and in the rest of Europe, encountering significant resistance only in Italy.
+The reconstruction of the choir of the abbey of Saint-Denis (Paris), began in 1137 and was completed in the year 1144 by the Abbot Suger.
+This date is considered to be the starting date of the Gothic style, which shortly after that spread to the dioceses of the Île-de-France and then to the rest of France, England, and the rest of Europe, encountering significant resistance only in Italy.

 This style was significantly different from the preceding Romanesque style.

 The Syrian monk Dionysius had written a treatise on light and angelic hierarchies, the De coelesti hierarchia, inspired by Neoplatonism.
 In this treatise, light was considered a sort of divine emanation that corresponded to supernatural realities.
-The abbey (founded in the early Middle Ages), became a symbolic place of the French monarchy.
-In fact, it was the shrine of the Capetian kings who were buried here.
+The abbey (founded in the early Middle Ages) became a symbolic place of the French monarchy.
+In fact, it was the shrine of the Capetian kings buried here.

-Abbot Suger was acquainted with the text mentioned above and wanted to reconstruct his venerable abbey inspired by the philosopher’s theories.
-For this reason, he decided that the design of the new choir should include a series of radial and trapezoidal chapels directly connected to an ambulatory that allowed the faithful to move freely also behind the choir fence.
-The radial chapels were covered by cross vaults and on the walls, there were large windows that gave a great brightness to the interior space.
+Abbot Suger wanted to reconstruct his venerable abbey inspired by the philosopher’s theories.
+For this reason, he decided that the design of the new choir should include a series of radial and trapezoidal chapels directly connected to an ambulatory that allowed the faithful to move freely behind the choir fence.
+The radial chapels were covered by cross vaults and on the walls there were large windows that gave a great brightness to the interior space.
 The stained glass windows made the internal atmosphere almost divine, managing to bring to life the theories of Saint Dionysius.

-Unlike Roman and Romanesque architecture, the Gothic one was agile, perforated, airy and light.
-The Gothic architecture was characterized by accentuated vertical proportions, i.e. it is very developed in height.
-The Gothic churches are usually with three naves, preceded by a porch and endowed with a deep but short transept.
+Unlike Roman and Romanesque architecture, Gothic was dynamic, perforated, airy and light.
+Gothic architecture was characterised by accentuated vertical proportions, i.e. very developed height.
+Gothic churches usually had three naves, preceded by a porch and endowed with a deep but short transept.
 The choir is generally very long and surrounded by one or more ambulatories, which lead to the radial chapels and which are arranged radially around the apse.

-However, it is the new technical innovations that make Gothic architecture innovative compared to the past.
-These innovations are:
+However, it was the new technical innovations that made Gothic architecture innovative.
+These innovations were: